 - 1. For the law having a shadow of good things to come, and not the very image of the things, can never with those sacrifices which they offered year by year continually make the comers thereunto perfect. - 2.
 For then would they not have ceased to be offered? because that the worshippers once purged should have had no more conscience of sins. - 3.
 But in those sacrifices there is a remembrance again made of sins every year. - 4.
 For it is not possible that the blood of bulls and of goats should take away sins. - 5.
 Wherefore when he cometh into the world, he saith, Sacrifice and offering thou wouldest not, but a body hast thou prepared me: - 6.
 In burnt offerings and sacrifices for sin thou hast had no pleasure. - 7.
-Then said I, Lo, I come in the volume of the book it is written of me, to do thy will, O God. - 8.
-Above when he said, Sacrifice and offering and burnt offerings and offering for sin thou wouldest not, neither hadst pleasure therein; which are offered by the law;
+Then said I, Lo, I come in the volume of the book it is written of me, to do thy will, O God.

-- 9. Then said he, Lo, I come to do thy will, O God.
+- 8. Above when he said, Sacrifice and offering and burnt offerings and offering for sin thou wouldest not, neither hadst pleasure therein; which are offered by the law; - 9.
+Then said he, Lo, I come to do thy will, O God.
 He taketh away the first, that he may establish the second. - 10.
 By the which will we are sanctified through the offering of the body of Jesus Christ once for all.

-As we observe this feast, it is timely to focus on that Jesus is our Bread of Life.
+Bread has played an important role in the history of Israel and for the people of faith today.
+As we keep this feast, it is timely for us to remember how during the wandering in the wilderness that God gave Israel manna, or bread from heaven, to eat.
+As Christians we know that Jesus is our Bread of Life.
 While we may be physically eating unleavened bread during this feast as we focus our life on sincerity and truth, that action will not attain eternal life.
 Jesus is the Bread of Life, which is one of the reasons why during the Passover those who observed ate unleavened bread which represented His body.
-It is only through the death of Jesus Christ that life, eternal life, can be given to people, and as we surrender ourselves to His will and love, that we will never hunger and we will never thirst.
+It is only through the death of Jesus Christ that life, eternal life, can be given to people, and as we surrender ourselves to His will and love, that we will never hunger, and we will never thirst.
 John six verse twenty-seven.